I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff

 Length: 11 Tracks, 56:58

-Bassist Jason Newsted shocked the heavy metal community in early 2001 when he suddenly announced that he was leaving Metallica after fifteen years.
+Jason Newsted shocked the heavy metal community in early 2001 when he suddenly announced that he was leaving Metallica after fifteen years.
 It seemed incomprehensible that anyone would ever want to leave a cushy gig with the most successful metal band of all time.
-Jason explained that he'd felt creatively stifled during much of his time holding down the bottom end for the mighty Thrash titans, and it was simply time to strike out on his own.
+Jason explained his departure by saying that he'd felt creatively stifled during much of his time playing bass for the thrash titans, and it was time to strike out on his own.

 In 2012, Jason announced the formation of his latest,and perhaps most ambitious, project: an old school Heavy Metal unit named after himself.
 "Newsted" consisted of Jason on bass and lead vocals, guitarists Jesse Farnsworth and Mike Mushok (ex-Staind) and drummer Jesus Mendez Jr. The new unit released a 4 song EP in January of 2013 titled simply METAL, and then followed it up in August of the same year with their lone full length album, Heavy Metal Music.
 Befitting Jason's instrument of choice, the new project's music was intense, bass-heavy, and much rawer and nastier sounding than anything he had recorded during his Metallica tenure!